-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.1 Action: Core subject areas Need: When purchasing new curriculum we will prioritize connecting classrooms learning with identities and histories of our community.
-Arena will continue to refine current assessment tools to identify students' unique strengths and challenges and inform resource priorities.
-We will provide equitable All curriculum will be NGSS and CCS aligned.
-The district will continue to use NWEA/MAP data to determine and track the growth and achievement at student, class, grade and school- wide levels.
-Writing and math benchmarks and performance tasks will be used to further assess students outcomes.
-The site will include student attendance data when determining interventions and support and most importantly we will eliminate policies that practices that result in inequities.
-Curriculum will be NGSS and CCS aligned NWEA/MAP data to determine and track the growth and achievement at student, class, grade and school-wide levels.
-Writing and math benchmarks and
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.1 Action: Core subject areas All curriculum will be NGSS and CCS aligned in order to ensure equal access and considerations Curriculum will be NGSS and CCS aligned Need: When purchasing new curriculum we will prioritize connecting student learning with identities and histories of our community.
+This is especially important for the unduplicated and EL students.
+The learning will be relevant to individual identities and cultural stories of for unduplicated and EL students.
+Content may be modified for students who need additional practice, however, the expectation is that all students will have the opportunity to master the same key content.
+The district will continue to use NWEA/MAP data to determine and track the 2.
+NWEA/MAP data to determine and track the growth and achievement at student, class, grade and school-wide levels.
+3. Writing and math these students in particular.
+Arena will and school-wide levels.
+Writing and math benchmarks and performance tasks will be used to